-Beyond that, the rest of our application remains the same for now, with the exception of the env_init() function, which we use to actually open our environment handle.
-The flags we use to open the environment are slightly different for a replicated application than they are for a non-replicated application.
+We can now open our environment.
+Note that the flags we use to open the environment are slightly different for a replicated application than they are for a non-replicated application.
 Namely, replication requires the DB_INIT_REP flag.

 Also, because we are using the Replication Manager, we must prepare our environment for threaded usage.
 For this reason, we also need the DB_THREAD flag.